Seeing is Believing: A New Way to Design Homes with VR

 From Drawings to Immersion

-Home design has shifted from static floor plans and blueprints to interactive 3D experiences.
-With VR, clients can walk through a house, get a feel for space, and make design decisions with confidence.
+Design of buildings changes from static floorplans and blueprints to vibrant 3D experiences.
+In VR, clients may walk through a house, gauge space, put themselves in it and make decisions with finality.

 Gaps in Traditional Visualization